Algorithms for Unipolar and Generalized Split Graphs: Optimization Algorithms

 \subsection{Minimum Clique Cover and Minimum Coloring}

-Let $G=(V,E)$ be a unipolar graph that has a clique split $H, H_1, \ldots, H_k$.
+Let $G=(V,E)$ be a unipolar graph that has a unipolar partition $H, H_1, \ldots, H_k$.
 We first discuss finding a minimum coloring and minimum clique cover of $G$.
 Then we present algorithms for generalized split graphs.

 Let $\alpha(G)$ be the size of a maximum independent set in $G$.
 Finding a clique cover of $G$ of size $\alpha(G)$ is similar to finding a maximum independent set in $G$.
 The cliques of the split partition the vertices of $G$ into $k+1$ cliques.
-If there is a vertex $x$ in $H$ that is non-adjacent in $G$ to at least one vertex of each clique $H_i$, then $\alpha(G)=k+1$ and the clique split of $G$ is a minimum clique cover.
+If there is a vertex $x$ in $H$ that is non-adjacent in $G$ to at least one vertex of each clique $H_i$, then $\alpha(G)=k+1$ and the unipolar partition of $G$ is a minimum clique cover.
 Otherwise, $\alpha(G)=k$ and for every vertex $v$ of $H$ there is a clique $H_i$ such that $\{v\} \cup H_i$ is a clique.
 A minimum clique cover of $G$ is obtained by adding each vertex of $H$ to an appropriate peripheral clique.
 These steps can be done in O($n+m$) time.